passionateSandy2004/Self-Evolving-LLM-True-Online-Learning-While-Chatting-/Readme.md

 ## Author

-Developed and maintained by the repository owner.
+Developed and maintained by the passionatesandy2004@gmail.com .
-For research collaboration or inquiries, please contact via GitHub.
+For research collaboration or inquiries, please contact via Mail or Github.

 ---